anonymous-research-dev/anonymous-research-dev.github.io/docs/examples.md

 ### CS1Media

 Pythonpad supports cs1media library for manipulating images.
-Students can create or load an image and edit color of each pixel in the image.
+Students can create or load an image and edit the color of each pixel in the image.

 *Original version of cs1media based on Tk and PIL is written by Anonymous.*